douglaswaugh/cv/douglas-waugh-cv.md

 In order to do this I utilise several tools and techniques.
 These include maintaining a dialog with the customers and quality assurers throughout the development process, building and releasing vertical slices incrementally, developing testing strategies, writing my code test-first, refactoring both test and production code, and using an automated continuous integration and deployment pipeline.

-Primarily I've coded in C# but I am also experienced in building single page applications in Javascript using the AngularJS.
+Primarily I've coded in C# but I am also experienced in building single page applications in Javascript using AngularJS.
 I've written some Python and I've even started to learn a little Ruby.

 ### Personal Development